-You’re terrified of doing something that will get the Association in trouble; and who the heck is Davis Stirling?
+You’re terrified of doing something that will get the association in trouble; and who the heck is Davis Stirling?
 You recognize you need help, and not just any help.
 You need the expertise of an HOA management company.
-But you don’t want just anyone – you want a trustworthy company and an invested manager.
-But you’re wondering, what does this even look like?
+But you don’t want just anyone – you want a trustworthy company and an invested manager -- and you’re wondering, what does this even look like?

 An invested HOA manager:

-- Is CACM certified (in California) – this means they take a number of classes, have managed for at least 6 months, and have been recommended by those they work with such as vendors, lawyers or other professionals in the field.
+- Is CCAM certified (in California), meaning they take a number of classes, have managed for at least 6 months, and have been recommended by those they work with such as vendors, lawyers or other professionals in the field.

-- Starts by building relationships with the Board – introducing themselves and going to meetings.
-If it’s a relatively new manager, it’s important that they are overseen by a seasoned property manager in the beginning.
+- Starts by building relationships with the Board, introducing themselves and going to meetings.
+If it’s a relatively new manager, it’s important that they're overseen by a seasoned property manager in the beginning.

 - Communicates well by being responsive when your HOA board has questions, especially when it involves important issues in your homeowners association and how to tackle them.
 Also, alerting the Board to changes in laws, complaints from homeowners, and staying on top of maintenance timelines.